RasaHQ/rasa/docs/migration-guide.rst

   Old configuration options will be mapped to the new names, and a warning will be thrown.
   However, these will be deprecated in a future release.

-- :ref:`embedding-intent-classifier` is now deprecated and will be replaced by :ref:`diet-classifier` in the future.
+- :ref:`embedding-intent-classifier` is now deprecated and will be replaced by :ref:`DIETClassifier <diet-classifier>` in the future.
   ``DIETClassfier`` performs intent classification as well as entity recognition.
   If you want to get the same model behaviour as the current ``EmbeddingIntentClassifier``, you can use the following configuration of ``DIETClassifier``: